Pedro-Filipe/cardiac_DTI_colormaps/README.md

 ![jet colormap][image-1]
 *jet colormap*

-In short we can divide colours stimulus in three dimensions:
+In short, we can divide colours stimulus in three dimensions:

 - The luminance
 - The saturation